kbdevs/kbclip/README.md

 # kbclip

-this program will compress all .mp4 files in a directory, for me it has cut the size of the clips by about half (65%), without a noticable drop in quality
+this program will compress all .mp4 files in a directory, for me it has cut the size of the clips by about half (65%), without a noticable drop in quality, I think it only works on Nvidia GPU's but you can change the encoding algorithm if you need.

 ## IT WILL DELETE THE UNCOMPRESSED FILE AND ADD COMPRESSED_ TO THE START OF THE FILENAME